isomerpages/moe-regentsec/index.md

       title: Announcements & Highlights
       id: announcements
       announcement_items:
+        - title: "Applied Learning Module (ApLM): Eyesight Matters"
+          date: 04 April 2025
+          announcement: A group of enthusiastic Regenites embarked on a deep dive into the world of eye care at NYP's Applied Learning Module (ApLM) on Eyesight Matters.
+This interactive session provided them with a firsthand look at vision science, the importance of eye health, and the role of optometry in daily life.
+          link_text: Read more about it here
+          link_url: /applied-learning-module-aplm-eyesight-matters/
         - title: S4EX Learning Journey to Gardens by the Bay
           date: 25 March 2025
           announcement: Geography comes alive when students step beyond the classroom and